-"It would be nice to have some secure bike storage facilities by Leven beach and around the area and safer cycle lanes.
-Maybe down by the river you could have a small nature reserve where people could go to and relax also having lots more bins to allow people to keep the area tidy.
-Also you could have that more accessible and illuminated at night creating a safer walking passage, also having lots of bins for glass bottles.
-It might be worth looking into having one of those recycling machines that give you money for glass and plastic bottles, I think this would help give an insensitive to keep the area tidy."
+"It would be nice to have some secure bike storage facilities by Leven beach and around the area and safer Q. Where do you consider are the most important locations to cross the river and new railway line? cycle lanes.
+Maybe down by the river you could have a small nature reserve where people could go to and relax also having lots more bins to allow people to keep the Common responses: area tidy.
+Also you could have that more accessible and Steelworks Brae Methil to Windygates/Kennoway illuminated at night creating a safer walking passage, also having lots of bins for glass bottles.
+It might be worth looking Mountfleurie into having one of those recycling machines that give you Mouth of the river money for glass and plastic bottles, I think this would help Cameron Bridae give an insensitive to keep the area tidy."
+At the new railway station locations